khaliqgant/khaliqgant.com/content/blog/tel-aviv-and-change.md

 Tel Aviv is markedly different from Paris.
 It feels like a beach town with a very laid-back, bohemian vibe.
 Leaving the political backdrop aside, it feels like a very western city with what I think is an underrated and fantastic restaurant scene.
+I've heard it described as Brooklyn but on the beach and that's actuslly a decent description.
 Sophia loved the huge playgrounds and was overjoyed that there was always one seemingly right around the corner.